intesso/connect-locale/readme.md

 Array or comma separated String, default: undefined

- - Available Strategies: ['path', 'subdomain', 'query', 'cookie', 'session', 'acceptLanguage']
+ - Available Strategies: ['path', 'subdomain', 'query', 'cookie', 'session', 'accept-language']
  - Mandatory Locale Detection Strategy Array.
  - The provided strategies are processed from left to right until a locale matches
  - if no `locales` definitions are provided, it just returns the first locale it finds